Chapter 17 Apriori and Post-Hoc Comparisons

 \[1-(1-0.05)^{10} = 0.401\]

-This number, 0.4013, is called the ‘familywise error rate’ or FW and is clearly unacceptably high.
-The methods described in this tutorial cover the various ways to control, or correct for, familywise error.
+This number, 0.4013, is called the ‘familywise error rate’ or FWER and is clearly unacceptably high.
+The methods described in this chapter cover the various ways to control, or correct for, familywise error.
+The more tests you run, the greater the FWER.

 Specific hypothesis tests on ANOVA data fall into two categories, ‘A Priori’ and ‘post-hoc’.